ludocavalieri/Vision-Based-Navigation-for-a-Planetary-Rover/README.md

 '''

 >[!CAUTION]
->The simulation exploits the leo rover model.
-To download the leo rover repository head to [ERC Leo rover repository](https://github.com/EuropeanRoverChallenge/ERC-Remote-Navigation-Sim).
+>The simulation exploits the LEO rover model, which is included in the [ERC Leo rover repository](https://github.com/EuropeanRoverChallenge/ERC-Remote-Navigation-Sim).
+Clone this repository to download all the files needed to use the model.

 # Authors